GabSDT/GabSDT-About/README.md

 I like learning new things, specially if those are Computer-Related.🖥️✨

-I'm also developing videogames in my free time.
+I'm also developing videogames in my free time.🎮